v-thi/wtd/v1.0/support-center/writing-documentation.md

 ---
 type: page
-title: How to write documentation
+title: How to Write Documentation
 listed: true
 slug: writing-documentation
 description:
-index_title: How to write documentation
+index_title: How to Write Documentation
 hidden:
 keywords:
 tags:
 ---

-To write documentation on the %product% click anywhere in the editor page to start writing.
+To write documentation on the %product%, click anywhere in the editor page to start writing.

 {% callout type="info" title="Info" %}
-You can use [AI Writer](/support-center/ai-writer) to create the better content
+You can use [AI Writer](/support-center/ai-writer) to create better content.
 {% /callout %}

 ## Page Sections